-Our task now, and I count on you to help here, is to make sure that those elites are indeed enlightened.
+Our task would be to make sure that those elites are indeed enlightened.

-And that’s one of the pillars of The Power Moves: we need fundamentally good people who know how to be bad to reach the elites of power.
+And that’s also one of the pillars of The Power Moves: we need fundamentally good people who know how to be bad to reach the elites of power.

 As much as I loved Propaganda by Edward Bernays, there are quite a few cons you should be aware of:

 - Simplistic Sociological View of “Invisible People”

-Propaganda talks about the “invisible people with power” as if they were a homogenous group with shared interest.
+Propaganda talks about the “invisible people with power” as if they were a homogenous group with shared interests.

 But they’re not.